wdecoster/ECHO-pipeline/README.md

 - TR catalog path
 - length of flanking regions for TE and TR analysis

-> An example `config.yaml` file is provided in profiles/slurm_profile/.
-You can create your own slurm profile directory in profiles/ and copz the config.yaml there an customize it for your own analysis.
+*Note: an example `config.yaml` file is provided in profiles/slurm_profile/.
+You can create your own slurm profile directory in profiles/ and copz the config.yaml there an customize it for your own analysis.*

 ---

 ## RUNNING THE PIPELINE

-### **Set up Abacus HPC environment**
+### Abacus HPC environment

-To run the Snakemake pipeline, first load the required Conda and Singularity environments:
+In abacus, first load the required Conda and Singularity environments:

 ```bash
 module load bioinf/conda